ptomato/talks/globalscope2021/README.md

 ---

-## What time is Global Scope for me?
+## What time is the conference for me?

 ```
-Put Global Scope in your calendar:
+Put the conference in your calendar:
 Thursday, August 5, 6:00 – 10:00 p.m.
 Friday, August 6, 10:00 a.m. – 2:00 p.m.
 Thursday, August 12, 6:00 – 10:00 p.m.